syncfusion-content/xamarin-docs/Xamarin/SfChart/chartseries.md

 {% endhighlight %}

->N The ouput of this method will be -1 if there is no data point under the given x and y position.
+>N The ouput of this method will be -1 if there is no data point under the given x and y positions.